nightBaker/nightBaker.github.io/_posts/2019-2-11-pgp-encryption.md

 -----END PGP MESSAGE-----
 ```

-However we not always work with files on disk.
-It is more convinient to abstract of source of file and work with array of bytes as input data.
+However we don`t always work with files on the disk.
+It is more convenient to abstract the source of the file and work with array of bytes as input data.

 The solution is described on [stackOverflow](https://stackoverflow.com/questions/4192296/c-sharp-how-to-simply-encrypt-a-text-file-with-a-pgp-public-key).
-And looks like that:
+And looks like this:

 ```c#
    public class Pgp